Caviar-X/lindbergh-loader-gui/README.md

 3. move the `assets` directory into the same-level directory as the executable

-4. create a directory named `dynlibs` in the same-level directory as the executable,move everything from `/libs` and `/build` in lindbergh-loader directory.
+4. create a directory named `dynlibs` in the same-level directory as the executable,move everything from `/libs` and `/build` in lindbergh-loader directory into `dynlibs`.

 ## Troubleshooting

-if game exited unexpectedly,try open the loader in bash,it will output the stderr/stdout of the game and the process id of the game in its stderr.
+Find your game's stdout/stderr output in `./log` directory

 ## Known Issue